Moses

 According to the Book of Exodus, Moses was born in a period when his people, the Israelites, who were an enslaved minority, were increasing in population; consequently, the Egyptian Pharaoh was worried that they might ally themselves with Egypt's enemies.
 When Pharaoh ordered all newborn Hebrew boys to be killed in order to reduce the population of the Israelites, Moses' Hebrew mother, Jochebed, secretly hid him in the bulrushes along the Nile river.
 The Pharaoh's daughter discovered the infant there and adopted him as a foundling.
 Thus, he grew up with the Egyptian royal family.
-After killing an Egyptian slave-master who was beating a Hebrew, Moses fled across the Red Sea to Midian, where he encountered the Angel of the Lord, speaking to him from within a burning bush on Mount Horeb.
+After killing an Egyptian who was beating a Hebrew, Moses fled to Midian, where he encountered the Angel of the Lord, speaking to him from within a burning bush on Mount Horeb.

 God sent Moses back to Egypt to demand the release of the Israelites from slavery.
-Moses said that he could not speak eloquently, so God allowed Aaron, his elder brother, to become his spokesperson.
+Moses objected that he could not speak eloquently, so God allowed Aaron, his elder brother, to speak for him.
 After the Ten Plagues, Moses led the Exodus of the Israelites out of Egypt and across the Red Sea, after which they based themselves at Mount Sinai, where Moses received the Ten Commandments.
 After 40 years of wandering in the desert, Moses died on Mount Nebo at the age of 120, within sight of the Promised Land.

 The majority of scholars see the biblical Moses as a legendary figure, while retaining the possibility that Moses or a Moses-like figure existed in the 13th century BCE.
-Rabbinic Judaism calculated a lifespan of Moses corresponding to 1391–1271 BCE; Jerome suggested 1592 BCE, and James Ussher suggested 1571 BCE as his birth year.
-(Note: Saint Augustine records the names of the kings when Moses was born in the City of God:
+The authors of Seder Olam Rabbah calculated a lifespan of Moses corresponding to 1391–1271 BCE; Jerome suggested 1592 BCE, and James Ussher suggested 1571 BCE as his birth year.
+(Note: The 17th-century Ussher chronology calculates 1571 BCE (Annals of the World, 1658 paragraph 164)) (Note: Saint Augustine records the names of the kings when Moses was born in The City of God:

 When Saphrus reigned as the fourteenth king of Assyria, and Orthopolis as the twelfth of Sicyon, and Criasus as the fifth of Argos, Moses was born in Egypt,...

 Orthopolis reigned as the 12th King of Sicyon for 63 years, from 1596 to 1533 BCE; and Criasus reigned as the 5th King of Argos for 54 years, from 1637 to 1583 BCE.)
 Moses has often been portrayed in art, literature, music and film, and he is the subject of works at a number of U.S. government buildings.